Sodiumchloridy/car-rental-app/README.md

 # Car Rental Application
 ![car-rental-app-banner](https://github.com/user-attachments/assets/cffada5a-a9a5-4a45-8b2f-288844eab0d0)

-A full-stack car rental management application with a React Native mobile client and authentication backend.
+A comprehensive full-stack car rental management system designed to streamline the vehicle rental process for both customers and car owners.
+This application features a React Native mobile client for customer interactions, a Flask-based authentication backend, and a real-time chat websocket for instant customer support communication.

 ## Project Structure